-Marcello: What happened that night or that evening?
+What happened that night or that evening?

-King: Okay, later that night--I don't know--somebody passed the word--this Dutch admiral--to follow him and engage the enemy.
+Okay, later that night-I don't know-somebody passed the word-this Dutch admiral-to follow him and engage the enemy.
 So we went back in like we were going to engage the enemy.

-Marcello: This was bad news because the Japanese were extremely skillful in night action.
+This was bad news because the Japanese were extremely skillful in night action.
 This is probably where they wanted you.

-King: Well, I don't know.
+Well, I don't know.
 They were dropping flares on us, and from where, I don't know.
 But they kept us . . . part of the time that night out there, we were lit up just like day!
 You talk about something that was kind of frightening!
-We were we were out of range--firing range--for them.
+We were just like a sitting duck out there and all lit up.
+Evidently, we were out of range-firing range-for them.
 But they knew exactly where we were.